 First, we will install the package needed, it will look something like this.To install on your machine, please follow the Dynatrace documentation as it needs a token based on your account.

 We will then verify the signature:

 Run the installer:

 Do you think you’ve configured it properly?
-Let’s find out by running a chaos engineering experiment!
+Let’s find out by running a Chaos Engineering experiment!

 Log into dynatrace.com, and on the left navigation menu select “Hosts”.
 You should see the host that you installed the Dynatrace on.
-If they don’t appear immediately, you might need to wait a few minutes for the new client data to display.
+If they don’t appear immediately, you might need to wait a few minutes for the new agent data to display.
 You can also try refreshing your browser.

 Next, we will now click on the specific host we will be running an experiment on and then change the time selector by going to the navigation bar and on the right top corner changing the refresh state from “Last 2 hours” to “Last 30 minutes”.

-Our first chaos engineering experiment will help us validate that we have configured our Monitoring properly.
+Our first Chaos Engineering experiment will help us validate that we have configured our Monitoring properly.
 Our hypothesis is, “When we consume CPU resources, our monitoring tool, Dynatrace, will show this increase”.
 Going back to the Gremlin UI, select Attacks from the menu on the left and press the green “New Attack” button.
 We will be choosing the host you’ve installed Gremlin on from the list.

 We will now go over to choosing the attack we want to run.
 We will run a resource Chaos Engineering Attack, select “Resource” and choose “CPU” from the options.
 We will make the length 300 seconds, ask it to consume all cores at 100 percent, and then press the green button to unleash the Gremlin.